 Android 7.0 Nougat is official.
 Hit the links below to jump straight to the latest from your phone manufacturer or scroll down to find out whether your device will receive the Android 7.0 and/or 7.1 Nougat update.
-The latest news is that Samsung has started to rollout a Nougat update to Samsung Galaxy S6 Edge devices in Europe, India and Sri Lanka.
+The latest news is that the LG V10 is receiving Android Nougat in South Korea now.

 Highlight recent changes

 Availability by manufacturer

 Asus had a bit of a bumpy ride with the Nougat update when it started rolling it out to the Asus Zenfone 3 line in January this year and had to halt it due to bugs appearing.
 However, we come bearing good news: the roll out has now resumed so you can now look forward to features like bundled notifications, an enhanced touch performance and multi-window options.

 Google has posted their update plans for the Pixel and Pixel XL on a support page, providing an official guarantee for two years of Android updates (until October 2018) and three years of security updates (until October 2019).

 The Android Nougat update for Nexus and Pixel devices has been released, but it could take some time for the latest update to hit your specific device.
 Google has posted some of the factory images online, so you can get it loaded up already if you'd prefer to flash it yourself.

 In recent days there have been reports that the Nexus Player and Pixel C have been receiving an Android 7.1.2 update.
 If you need a heads-up on the 7.1.2 update, it's not a major event as it brings with it only a few notable new features.
 For instance, the Pixel Launcher has managed to make its way to the Pixel C and includes a new battery usage list.